Promise (Ciara song): Composition

-"Promise" is a mid-tempo R&B song.
+"Promise" is a mid-tempo pop influenced R&B song.
 The ballad does not have a real instrumental intro; instead, Ciara opens the song with seductive lines: "Come enjoy the night/Baby take a bite".
 She sings in a falsetto.
 According to sheet music published at Musicnotes.com by EMI Music Publishing, "Promise" is written in the time signature of common time, with a moderate beat rate of 72 beats per minute.
 The song is written in the key of A major; Ciara's vocal range spans from the low-note of C♯3 to the high-note of F♯5.
 It has a basic sequence of D9–E–C♯m7 as its chord progression.
 Critics have compared the song to works by American musician Prince, particularly the song "Adore" from his 1987 album Sign o' the Times.
 Although the song lacks crunk elements, Steve Knopper of Newsday noted that its "booming, house-party sound effects" befits Ciara's honorific title of "The First Lady of Crunk&B".
 Lyrically, the song speaks of the female protagonist's needs and what she wants out of love.
 Ciara explained: "I'm someone that goes hard for a guy that I like, and this record is saying there's nothing I want to do but spend my life with you, whoever that guy is that I envision."